BPeacker/LLM-for-irAEs/README.md

 ├── modelfiles/           # Example modelfiles that can be loaded onto the Ollama server ├── scripts/              # Scripts for running the LLM ├── README.md             # This README file
-├── environment.yml       # YAML file for loading the required environment and its associated packages.
+├── demo_reports.rdata    # File with mock data for testing the LLM ├── environment.yml       # YAML file for loading the required environment and its associated packages.
 └── LICENSE               # License file
 ```